 According to BOEM, most archaeological sites on the Outer Continental Shelf are most likely to be either pre-contact Native American sites or historic shipwrecks dating from as early as the 16th century A.D. and as recent as World War II.
 Specialized instruments used to detect these sites include a magnetometer, which detects ferrous metals, a sidescan sonar, which creates a picture of the seafloor using reflected sound waves, and a sub-bottom profiler, which detects variations in the sediment underlying the seafloor, the BOEM explains.
 The data collected by these instruments are then reviewed by archaeologists, who write reports on their findings for submittal to BOEM or Bureau of Safety and Environmental Enforcement (BSEE), as appropriate.

 Historical research indicates that over 2,000 ships have sunk on the federal Outer Continental Shelf between 1625 to 1951, while thousands more have sunk closer to shore in state waters during the same period.
 Only a handful of these have been scientifically excavated by archaeologists to date.
-The work conducted by BOEM and other researchers and scientists in the Gulf of Mexico contributes not only to energy development, but to the understanding of how ancient technology fostered the growth of the United States through the commerce and culture of bygone eras.
+The work conducted by BOEM and other researchers and scientists in the Gulf of America contributes not only to energy development, but to the understanding of how ancient technology fostered the growth of the United States through the commerce and culture of bygone eras.

 Below is a series of websites devoted to some of these discoveries, or click HERE to access the BOEM library of historic shipwreck documentation that includes: